Malalai Joya: Parliament statements, attack and suspension

-On 7 May 2006, Malalai Joya was physically and verbally attacked by fellow members of parliament after accusing several colleagues of being "warlords" and unfit for service in the new Afghan government.
+On 7 May 2006, Joya was physically and verbally attacked by fellow members of parliament after accusing several colleagues of being "warlords" and unfit for service in the new Afghan government.
 "I said there are two kinds of mujahedeen in Afghanistan," Joya told the Associated Press.
 "One kind fought for independence, which I respect, but the other kind destroyed the country and killed 60,000 people."
 In response, angered lawmakers shouted death threats and threw empty plastic water bottles at Joya, who was shielded by sympathetic colleagues.

-In response to such threats, Joya continues to speak out against those she believes to be former mujahedeen in Afghanistan, stating:
+In response to such threats, Joya continues to speak out against those she believes to be former mujahedeen (an Arabic term for people engaged in jihad) in Afghanistan, stating:

 "Never again will I whisper in the shadows of intimidation.
 I am but a symbol of my people's struggle and a servant to their cause.
 And if I were to be killed for what I believe in, then let my blood be the beacon for emancipation and my words a revolutionary paradigm for generations to come."

 On 21 May 2007, fellow members of the Wolesi Jirga voted to suspend Joya for three years from the legislature, citing that she had broken Article 70 of the Parliament, which had banned Wolesi Jirga members from openly criticizing each other.
-Joya had compared the Wolesi Jirga to a "stable or zoo" on a recent TV interview, and later called other members of parliament "criminals" and "drug smugglers."
+Joya had compared the Wolesi Jirga to a "stable or zoo" on a television interview for TOLO, and later called other members of parliament "criminals" and "drug smugglers."
 She is reported to have referred to the House as "worse than a stable", since "(a) stable is better, for there you have a donkey that carries a load and a cow that provides the milk."